How Often Does OCD Occur Compared to Other Disorders?

 Obsessive-compulsive disorder, or OCD, is a mental health condition that causes intrusive thoughts (obsessions) and repetitive behaviors (compulsions).
 Many may not realize how many youth and adults live with OCD and how symptoms impact their quality of life.
 So what exactly is OCD, and how often does OCD occur?

-What Are Obsessions and Compulsions?
+What Are Obsessions And Compulsions?

 OCD is a widely diagnosed mental health condition.
 People who have obsessive-compulsive disorder experience symptoms called obsessions and compulsions.
 Obsessions are frequent, persistent ideas and thoughts that dramatically affect the quality of life.
 There are many types of obsessions, and each person experiences them differently.